kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

 The `spec.pool.priority` field will be set on all ResourceSlices within the same pool, which means that there is a chance that different ResourceSlices might have different values for the priority.
-For a resource pool to be valid, all ResourceSlices in the poolwith the same value for `spec.pool.generation` must also have the same value for `spec.pool.priority`.
+For a resource pool to be valid, all ResourceSlices in the pool with the same value for `spec.pool.generation` must also have the same value for `spec.pool.priority`.
 If this is not true, the resource pool will be considered invalid and devices will not be allocated from the pool.